Music of Africa: West, Central, Southeast and South Africa

-The ethnomusicological pioneer Arthur Morris Jones (1889–1980) observed that the shared rhythmic principles of Bantu African music traditions constitute one main system.
+Arthur Morris Jones (1889–1980), an ethnomusicological, observed that the shared rhythmic principles of Bantu African musical traditions form a single overarching system.
 Similarly, master drummer and scholar C. K. Ladzekpo affirms the "profound homogeneity" of Bantu African rhythmic principles.

 African traditional music is frequently functional in nature.
 Performances may be long and often involve the participation of the audience.
-There are, for example, specialized work songs, songs accompanying childbirth, marriage, hunting and political activities, music to ward off evil spirits and to pay respects to good spirits, the dead and the ancestors.
-None of this is performed outside its intended social context and much of it is associated with a particular dance.
-Some of it, performed by professional musicians, is sacral music or ceremonial and courtly music performed at royal courts.
+There are specialized songs for work, childbirth, marriage, hunting, and political activities, as well as music intended to ward off evil spirits or honor benevolent spirits, the dead, and the ancestors.
+These forms are not typically performed outside their intended social contexts, and many are associated with specific dances.
+In some situations, professional musicians perform sacred, ceremonial, or courtly music at royal courts.

-Outside of the greater Horn of Africa region —as it is categorized above— the remainder of Sub-Saharan Africa may be divided into four musicological regions:
+Outside the greater Horn of Africa, as categorized above, the remainder of Sub-Saharan Africa can be divided into four musicological regions: